Meet the Board

 She currently works as Director of Corporate Services in the National Gallery of Ireland where her remit includes commercial operations, infrastructure and governance.
 She sits on several boards – private, State and voluntary and recently was Chairman of the CIE Group Audit & Risk Committee.
 She holds an economics degree from Trinity College Dublin and a Diploma in Corporate Governance from UCD Smurfit Graduate Business School.

 “What drew me to Blossom Ireland was the fact they did not think of themselves as a small organisation – they always had big ambitions placing the children and teenagers with ID at the centre of all their innovative programming”.

-John Byrne joined the board of Blossom Ireland in 2017.
-John is currently Head of Communications in Insurance Ireland and previously worked as a Senior Account Manager in Drury Porter Novelli along with Policy and Communications Advisor in the Labour Party.
+John Byrne joined the board of Blossom Ireland in 2017 and became Secretary in 2020.
+John is currently Chief of staff with RSA Insurance Ireland.
+Previously John was Head of Communications in Insurance Ireland and worked as a Senior Account Manager in Drury Porter Novelli along with Policy and Communications Advisor in the Labour Party.

 He has a Bachelor of Arts in History & Geography and a Masters of Regional and Urban Planning from UCD; He completed an MBA in 2017.